jlargooo11/first-git-project/README.md

 git remote set-url origin github url //to change origin master url git remote add origin url // to set new repository as origin

+to initialize git and push it to github
+- git init
+- create a new github repo
+- set the remote origin
+- git remote add origin url
+- git push origin master

 I am confused!